-- o MPO staff has provided general transit planning and coordination services. - o MPO staff processed grant application for FY 2020 Section 5303 funds. - MPO staff has assisted Chatham Area Transit (CAT) on various planning studies such as Transit Development Plan update and System Re-design, and incorporated priority projects recommended in these studies into the MPO's plans and programs. - o MPO staff has provided letters of support for CAT's grant applications and assisted CAT in accessing the awarded grant funds by processing plan and program amendments. - o MPO staff has coordinated with CAT and GDOT Intermodal on FAST Act implementation through - o development of the Transit Asset Management/State of Good Repair (TAM/SGR) plans; - o setting regional transit performance management targets; - o development and adoption of Written Procedures on Performance Based Planning and Programming for the Savannah Metropolitan Area for TAM and SGR; and - o processing of MTP and TIP amendments to incorporate TAM/SGR targets. - o MPO staff has coordinated with and assisted CAT with technical support such as mapping, analysis, and other various projects related to the transit system and new transit services in the Savannah area. - o MPO staff has conducted field work for transit orientated development (TDP).
+- CORE MPO staff continued to support the ACAT Committee, and ACAT continued to provide advice and recommendations regarding transportation planning for the transportation disadvantaged.
+The ACAT Bylaws have been amended to include representation from the deaf community and the sign-language interpretation service has been arranged. - CORE MPO staff coordinated with the local EJ organizations in various programs, projects and studies. - CORE MPO staff learned from peers on Title VI compliance. - CORE MPO staff completed Title VI/EJ impact analysis in support of the 2045 MTP project development and public involvement process. - CORE MPO staff hosted 2045 MTP public meetings at the EJ locations. - CORE MPO staff has assisted CAT on various planning studies such as Transit Development Plan update and System Re-design, and incorporated priority projects recommended in these studies into the MPO's plans and programs. - CORE MPO staff assisted CAT with their FTA Triennial Review by supplying documentation. - CORE MPO staff has provided letters of support for CAT's grant applications and assisted CAT in accessing the awarded grant funds by processing plan and program amendments. - CORE MPO staff has coordinated with CAT and GDOT Intermodal on FAST Act implementation through - Development and maintenance of and update to the Transit Asset Management/State of Good Repair (TAM/SGR) plans; - setting regional transit performance management targets; - development and adoption of Written Procedures on Performance Based Planning and Programming for the Savannah Metropolitan Area for TAM and SGR; and - processing of MTP and TIP amendments to incorporate TAM/SGR targets. - CORE MPO staff has coordinated with and assisted CAT with technical support such as mapping, analysis, and other various projects related to the transit system and new transit services in the Savannah area. - CORE MPO staff has coordinated with CAT and the City of Savannah for Transit Orientated Development (TDP) grant application. - CORE MPO staff developed funding agreement with CAT for the discretionary Section 5303 funds and assisted CAT to secure these funds.

-In FY 2019 CAT did the following using 5307 funds.
+In FY 2020 CAT did the following using 5307 funds.

-- CAT developed and adopted Transit Asset Management/State of Good Repair (TAM/SGR) plan and shared TAM targets with CORE MPO. - CAT continued to develop the analysis of its current transit system to determine what, if any, service refinements can be implemented to enhance operational efficiency of the system. - CAT started to develop the 2020 Transit Development Plan. - CAT continued to coordinate with CORE MPO for transit planning.
+- CAT maintained and updated the Transit Asset Management/State of Good Repair (TAM/SGR) plan and shared TAM targets with CORE MPO. - CAT continued to develop the analysis of its current transit system to determine what, if any, service refinements can be implemented to enhance operational efficiency of the system. - CAT started to develop the 2020 Transit Development Plan. - CAT continued to coordinate with CORE MPO for transit planning. - CAT applied for Section 5303 discretionary grant funds for purchase of data and transit planning tools (Remix).